What is the difference between a major and a minor?

 What is the difference between a double degree and a double major?

-A double degree gives you two separate degrees from two different fields, while a double major gives you one degree with two specialisations within the same field.
-A double degree is usually an extra 1 - 2 years of study, while a double major is typically the same length as a standard single-major degree.
+Double degrees are a set combination of two degrees that are studied simultaneously.
+A double degree gives you two separate degrees from two different fields and you graduate with two qualifications.
+A double degree is usually an extra 1 - 2 years of study, but is still shorter than studying two degrees separately.

 Do I have to do a major for each degree if I study a double degree?

-For example, in a Bachelor of Accounting/Bachelor of Business double degree, you’ll need to complete a major for the Business degree, but not for the Accounting degree.
+For example, in the Bachelor of Accounting/Bachelor of Business double degree, you’ll need to complete a major for the Business degree, but not for the Accounting degree.
 Whereas a Bachelor of Accounting/Bachelor of Laws double degree does not require a major for either degree.

 Have more questions?